1.2. “Client” shall be the person that makes the booking for themselves or on behalf of other persons.

 4.2.
 In the event of the client cancelling a confirmed booking with Mountain Drop-offs, Mountain Drop-offs reserves the right to charge a cancellation fee corresponding to a percentage of the total booking cost.

 4.2.1.
 Super Saver shared transfer bookings are non-refundable and non-transferable.

 4.2.3.
-Private & VIP transfers bookings are fully refundable if notification of the cancellation is received in writing by Mountain Drop-offs more than 15 days prior to the transfer date.
+Private & VIP transfers bookings are refundable if the cancellation is received in writing by our office more than 7 days prior to the transfer date.